evilandrex/raided-loa/src/index.md

 We scrape data from [Faust's Lost Ark logs](https://logs.fau.dev/logs) every night and classify each player in the logs based on their build.
 We produce box plots using this data.
 The boxplots follow the typical procedures.
-It should be noted that the whiskers (Q1 and Q3) are truncated to the minimum and maximum values in the dataset to guarantee that it represents a possible value.
+It should be noted that the whiskers [Q1 - 1.5 * IQR, Q3 + 1.5 * IQR] are truncated to the minimum and maximum values for that build to guarantee that it represents a possible value.

 The default filters, in general, seek to provide a representative dataset for on ilevel players in the typical situations in the current balance patch.